mas-cli/mas/README.md

     $ mas install 808809998
     ==> Downloading PaintCode 2
     ==> Installed PaintCode 2

+> Please note that this command will not allow you to install (or even purchase) an app for the first time: it must already be in the Purchased tab of the App Store.

 Use `mas outdated` to list all applications with pending updates.